We are recruiting for Casework volunteers

 Remote Volunteer Interpreters

 Volunteer Interpreters provide simultaneous telephone interpreting between staff and volunteers in the office and people in detention.
-We are particularly looking for people who are fluent in Arabic, Albanian, Amharic, Bengali, Farsi, French, Kurdish Sorani, Pashto, Portuguese (especially Brazilian Portuguese), Polish, Punjabi, Russian, Spanish, Romanian, Tigrinya, Tetum, Vietnamese.
+We particularly look for people who are fluent in Arabic, Albanian, Amharic, Bengali, Farsi, French, Kurdish Sorani, Pashto, Portuguese (especially Brazilian Portuguese), Polish, Punjabi, Russian, Spanish, Romanian, Tigrinya, Tetum, Vietnamese.

 Volunteer Visitors